ariakit/ariakit/docs/state-containers.md

 <Example />
 ```

-As a convenience, ReaKit provides handful containers so you don't need to worry about it.
+As a convenience, Reakit provides handful containers so you don't need to worry about it.
 Here's the same as above but using [HiddenContainer](../packages/reakit/src/Hidden/HiddenContainer.md):
 ```jsx
 import { Hidden } from "reakit";